oliverwilms/interoperability-test/README.md

 We are working on POC interface.
 Below is a screenshot of a visual trace in Health Connect:
 ![screenshot](https://github.com/oliverwilms/bilder/blob/main/TracePOCinHC.PNG)

+IncomingPOCFile Service reads a file and sends it to BPL process.
+Next step is sending an Authorization request to an external system (DMLSS).
+After Auth request is approved, a response file can be sent to POCResponseFile operation.

 This sample has an interoperability [production](https://github.com/intersystems-community/iris-interoperability-template/blob/master/src/dc/Demo/Production.cls) with an inbound [Reddit Adapter](https://github.com/intersystems-community/iris-interoperability-template/blob/master/src/dc/Reddit/InboundAdapter.cls) which is used by a [Business Service](https://github.com/intersystems-community/iris-interoperability-template/blob/master/src/dc/Demo/RedditService.cls) to read data from Reddit.com.
 It reads from reddit.com/new/.json every 15 sec.
 You can alter both the URL and frequency in the service's settings.